Nokia 6210

-The Nokia 6210 is a mobile phone made by Nokia.
-It was introduced at the CeBIT fair in Hanover in February 2000, succeeding the Nokia 6110.
-In addition to calling and SMS messaging, it has many other features, including an alarm clock, HSCSD modem, WAP web client, three games (Snake 2, Pairs II and Opposite), calculator, to-do list application, calendar, infrared connectivity, voice recorder, and stopwatch.
+The Nokia 6210 is a GSM mobile phone made by Nokia.
+It was introduced at the CeBIT fair in Hanover in February 2000, targeting mobile "professionals" and succeeding the Nokia 6110, and began shipping on 7 September 2000.
+In addition to calling and SMS messaging, it has many other features, including an alarm clock, HSCSD modem, WAP web client, three games (Snake 2, Pairs II and Opposite), calculator, to-do list, calendar, infrared connectivity, voice recorder, and stopwatch.
 The plastic detail below the keypad, which Nokia called the Personal Badge, is removable; for a time, Nokia sent free promotional replacements, screen-printed with text of the customer's choosing.
+At launch, the 6210 was plagued by a number of software bugs.

+Bluetooth functionality

 The 6210 could have Bluetooth functionality added via the Nokia Connectivity Pack, which included a replacement battery incorporating a Bluetooth adaptor and antenna, interfacing with the phone via normally unused electrical contacts in the battery compartment and a connectivity card with a PCMCIA adaptor, for Bluetooth connections to a portable computer.
 In December 2000, Bluetooth was not yet widespread.
 Connectivity batteries were available separately.
+The pack also allowed the 6210 to be turned into a GSM modem for use with a laptop up to 10 metres away (handier than using infrared) for Internet access with speeds of up to 43.2 kbps through HSCSD and multiple time slots.

 A software upgrade was required for existing 6210 owners.
 In this way, upgraded 6210s were the earliest cellular phones with Bluetooth connectivity.
-The upgrade pack was ready several months before the launch of the first phones with built-in Bluetooth, but was not released until sometime after that launch.
+The upgrade pack was ready several months before the launch of the first phones with built-in Bluetooth but was not released until sometime after that launch.